 How often should HACCP be reviewed?

-You should ensure that you're carrying out a review of the monitoring procedures, and the overall food safety system when you introduce a new ingredient to the process or change the equipment used.
+Employers should ensure that they're carrying out a review of the monitoring procedures, and the overall food safety system when introducing a new ingredient to the process or changing the equipment used.

 How long should records be kept?